 Is Refinancing Your House or Car Always a Good Idea?

-Thanks to low interest rates, the U.S. is in the middle of a refinancing boom.
-It’s easy to understand why — who wouldn’t want to decrease the interest rate on their home or car thanks to falling interest rates.
-After all, a lower interest rate means you’ll owe less money over the course of paying off your mortgage or car loan.
-However, there’s more to refinancing than paying less interest.
+This may be a great time to refinance your home or car thanks to falling interest rates.
+After all, a lower interest rate means you’ll owe less money over the course of your mortgage or car loan … right?
+Well, it depends.
+There’s more to refinancing than paying less interest.
 While getting a better interest rate can decrease the amount you owe in the long term, it can also increase your monthly payments and other associated costs.
 Before you sign on the dotted line, consider your options and calculate precisely what a refinanced mortgage or car loan will mean for your finances.
 Let’s dive into some of the most common questions around refinancing, including: “Is refinancing a good idea in the middle of a loan?” and “How does refinancing work if you want to switch lenders?”

 What is refinancing?

-Cash-out refinance: In this scenario, you borrow more than what’s left on your current mortgage, and you receive the difference as a cash payment.
+In this scenario, you borrow more than what’s left on your current mortgage, and you receive the difference as a cash payment.
 Typically, you must have significant equity in your home to choose this option — usually at least 20%.
 If you’re interested, learn more about cash-out refinance rates.

 Most of the options above can apply to car loans and mortgages, but one thing to remember is that unlike a home, a car usually starts to depreciate in value very quickly.
 So in some cases, your lender may actually insist you pay the difference between your car’s current value and what’s left on your loan before you refinance.